ubccpsc/310/docs/26w1/project/d2-make-it-testable.md

 The difference isn't length or polish.
 The first names a pattern.
 The second names a **reason**, a **rejected alternative**, and a **thing deliberately not done**.

-## Step 4 — Cut it, in steps that stay green
+## Step 4 — Cut it

-Do it in moves small enough that you are never more than one revert away from safety.
-After each one, run the suite from step 2.
-Commit when it's green.

-**Small isn't the same as purposeful.** Each move should be testing something you believe — *"I think this call can be replaced by an interface method without anything else noticing"* — and the suite run is how you find out whether you were right.
-A sequence of tiny aimless edits is just a slow version of the same tangle.
-Know what each step is for before you make it.

-That means the extraction is a *sequence*, not an event: introduce the interface, move the code behind it, thread it through the callers, supply the real implementation at the edge, then write the fake.
-Some of those steps leave the system working; some don't compile until the next one lands.
-Knowing which is which is the skill.

-**Yes, this is slower than just doing it.** Especially now, with every geocoding call costing a second or two — running that suite is not free, and you will be tempted to batch five changes together and check once at the end.
-Resist it.
-The value of one commit at a time is that you always know what your next goal is, and you never end up lost in a tangle of half-finished edits with no idea which one broke things.
-It feels laborious the first few times and becomes second nature, which is the whole reason to practise it on something this size.
+Work incrementally enough that you're never more than a step or two from a green suite, and commit when it's green.
+You don't need to narrate every micro-move — what's graded is the result: a clean diff, and tests that pass with the network unplugged.

-**One piece of strategy: get your fake working early.** Your loop is slow only while the real service is still in the path.
-As soon as the seam exists and a fake can go in, running your tests costs milliseconds instead of minutes — and every remaining step in your sequence gets cheap.
-The refactor pays for itself before you've even finished it.
-Notice when that happens; it's the most direct evidence you'll get this term that this stuff is worth doing.
+**One thing worth doing early: get your fake working as soon as the seam exists.** Your loop is slow only while the real service is still in the path — once a fake can stand in for it, running your tests costs milliseconds instead of minutes, and everything remaining gets cheap to check.

-**Your commit history is the evidence.** Not a reconstruction written afterwards — the actual sequence, with messages that say what each step did.
+Notice when that happens; it's the most direct evidence you'll get this term that this is worth doing.

 Define the interface around what the calling code *needs*, not around how geocoding happens to work today.